Rakhyvel/Orng/README.md

 ```

 ## Features
 Orng comes with a wide range of features that make it a powerful and flexible programming language, including:
-* **Allocator Memory Model:** Allocators are baked into the core of how Orng operates with memory, which rounds-off the sharp corners of manual memory management.
-* **Type-Classes:** Type-classes offer a simple, yet powerful way to express ad-hoc polymorphism.
 * **First-Class Types:** Types are first class in Orng, which means you can pass types to functions as arguments, and return them from functions.
 This is how generics are done!
-* **Built-In Error Handling:** Orng has built-in support for handling runtime errors in a clean and ergonomic way.
-* **Refinement Types:** Orng has support for refinement types, which can add extra predicate-based safety checks to types.
+* **Parametric Effect System:** Objects capable of side-effects, such as allocators, file writers, network sockets, etc, must be passed in as parameters to functions.
+This allows side-effects to be effortlessly tracked by what a function takes in as its parameters.
+* **Traits:** Traits offer a simple, yet powerful way to express ad-hoc polymorphism.
 * **Functional Programming Idioms:** Orng has many functional programming features, which include:
     - Algebraic Data Types
+    - Pattern Matching
-    - Optional types in place of `null` values
+    - Optional types, in place of `null` values
+    - Error types, for runtime error handling
     - Immutable-By-Default variables
-    - Pattern Matching
-    - Generic Type Unification
-    - Type Inference
 * **Bidirectional C Interop:** Orng compiles to C and can parse C header files, which afford seamless interop with C. Orng code can interact with existing C code, and C code can interact with your Orng code.

 <!-- ## Standard Library -->